Agathis atropurpurea

 Agathis atropurpurea, commonly known as the blue kauri, and occasionally as the black kauri (Note: The common name "black kauri" is also one of the names that is applied to a closely related north Queensland endemic species, Agathis microstachya.
-For that reason this article uses "blue kauri" exclusively to avoid any potential misunderstandings) or purple kauri, is a species of conifer in the very ancient plant family Araucariaceae.
-The family was distributed almost worldwide during the Jurassic and Cretaceous periods, but is now mostly confined to the Southern Hemisphere.
+For that reason this article uses "blue kauri" exclusively to avoid any potential misunderstandings) or purple kauri, is a species of conifer in the family Araucariaceae.
+The family was distributed almost worldwide during the Jurassic and Cretaceous periods, and is now mostly confined to the Southern Hemisphere.
 This species is endemic to a small part of northeastern Queensland, Australia.

 Description

-Agathis atropurpurea is a large rainforest emergent tree growing up to 50 m in height, and a diameter of up to 2 m.
+Agathis atropurpurea is a large rainforest emergent tree growing up to 50 m in height and a diameter of up to 2 m.
 The trunk is cylindrical and very straight, with smooth to flaky bark that is mottled with dark blue, purple, and almost black patches.
 In very large trees the bark is brown and it may then be confused with the bull kauri, Agathis microstachya, a species that is both genetically and geographically related.
 However, even large specimens of the blue kauri will usually have some dark patches that enable a positive identification.

 The branches are more or less horizontal, and the leaf-bearing twigs are pendant.
 The leaves are opposite and distichous, held on very short petioles measuring 1–2 mm long.
 They are lanceolate to elliptic with fine longitudinal veins, and measure up to 7 by 2 cm.

 The male cones are cylindrical and measure up to 16 mm long by 7 mm wide, and are held on a peduncle about 2–3 mm long.
 The mature female cones are green, globular, about 5 cm in diameter with up to 150 scales.

 The seeds are tan in colour, around 12 mm long with wings up to 15 mm wide.

 Taxonomy

-This species was first described by the Australian botanist Bernard Hyland, using specimens he collected from the Bellenden Ker Range in 1972.
+This species was first described by Australian botanist Bernard Hyland, based on specimens he collected from the Bellenden Ker Range in 1972.
 His paper, titled "A revision of the genus Agathis (Araucariaceae) in Australia", was published in 1978 in the journal Brunonia, which is now known as Australian Systematic Botany.